Last Updated on March 29, 2021

 For an example of costs we bought a kettle for $15, a toaster for $15, rice cooker $14, steamer $39, sandwich maker $15.
 Their kitchen section is excellent and cheap!

 I am glad we didn’t ship much in the way of kitchenware as it is so cheap in Kmart it really wasn’t cost effective.
 We also bought some towels and bedding from Kmart.
-(TIP – a doona is duvet)
+(Note – a doona is the Aussie name for a duvet)

 JB Hi-Fi specialises in home entertainment.
 You can also find home appliances for sale there too.